rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 #### **Stage Three**

-Go through the `WitnessData` in each `StateWitness` and verify that all the substore level merkle inclusion proofs are valid: the corresponding `key` was included in a merkle tree with root `root_hash`.
+Go through the `WitnessData` in each `StateWitness` and verify that the first substore level merkle inclusion proof is valid: the corresponding `key` was included in a merkle tree with root `root_hash`.
+Note that we can only verify the first witness in this witnessData with current root hash.
+Other proofs are verified in the IAVL tree when re-executing operations in the underlying IAVL Deep Subtree.

 #### **Stage Four**